MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-arachidonic6-1.png" width="100%" />

 We see a slope of 0.548 and non-linear correlation pattern, indicating that the SNPs have unusual effect sizes.
-This patterm of results is compatible with the presence of potential false positives in the test dataset, which in turn may reflect problems with the post-GWAS cleaning of the summary statistics.
+This patterm of results is compatible with potential problems in the post-GWAS cleaning of the summary statistics.
 We can also plot the relative bias - the relative deviation of the reported from the expected effect sizes.

 ``` r
 Plot4<-make_plot_pred_effect(dat=Dat,pred_beta = "beta_sd",pred_beta_se="se_sd",beta="beta",se="se",bias=TRUE)